Skip to main content

 Programming in Prolog: Using The Iso Standard

-• ECO-FRIENDLY CHOICE: REDUCE WASTE BY BUYING USED BOOKS!
+• SUSTAINABLE CHOICE: REDUCE WASTE BY BUYING USED BOOKS.

 BUY & SAVE